-- In-service educators who hold an Oregon Initial I license and want to add the Special Education Endorsement in the move toward an Initial II or Continuing Teacher Licensure (CTL) or other advanced credentials. - Teachers who already have an Oregon Initial II or Continuing Teaching License, but want to work with students in Special Education. - Teachers from other states with current teaching credentials who wish to add the Special Education Endorsement to that license.
+- In-service educators who hold a Preliminary License (formerly Oregon Initial I license) and want to add the Special Education Endorsement in the move toward Professional License or other advanced credentials. - Teachers who already have an Oregon Professional License (formerly Initial II License), but want to work with students in Special Education. - Teachers from other states with current teaching credentials who wish to add the Special Education Endorsement to that license.